christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 // ES6 class
 class MyObjectC extends EventEmitter {
-  myMehtod () {}
+  constructor () {
+    this.myMethod = function () {};
   }
+}
 {% endhighlight %}

 Every instance is linked to the EventEmitter.prototype object.
 It is a delegate, an object acting on the behalf of the instantiated object.
-At the same time we create a new myMethod method for each instance, except ES6 which forces all methods on a linked prototype object.
+At the same time we create a new myMethod method for each instance.
 We could actually have made everything unique to each instance by doing this:

 {% highlight javascript %}
 // With a constructor